drakkar-lig/walt-python-packages/doc/walt/doc/md/node-reboot.md

 On physical nodes, `/bin/walt-network-reboot` may also fallback to the bare `busybox reboot -f` command if you configured a node with `kexec.allow=false`.

-### Hybrid boot mode

-In this alternative mode of operation, i.e., **hybrid boot mode**, the node has a copy of WalT image contents on a local disk.
-See [`walt help show boot-modes`](boot-modes.md) for more info.
-In this mode, "soft-reboots" may take a little more time, because OS services will be properly shut down.

-Similarly to the network boot mode, users may provide an executable file `/bin/walt-hybrid-reboot` to implement optimized reboot procedures in the hybrid boot mode.
-The restrictions regarding virtual nodes and the configuration option `kexec.allow=false` also apply here.